- My Quick Links

-- Students will email their professors to request book lists as soon as they register for classes.
-Students who have difficulty getting a response from instructors should contact their DRES case manager for help.
-An example of the SUMMER 2013 and FALL 2013 REQUEST LETTER can be found here.
+- 1. Students will email their professors to request book lists as soon as they register for classes.
+Students who have difficulty getting a response from instructors should contact their DRES Access Specialist for help.
+Here is an example of the FACULTY TEXTBOOK REQUEST LETTER.

-- Email Bonnie Scott, who is our contact at Illini Union Bookstore at firstname.lastname@example.org in the following manner:
+- 2. Email Jammion Laws, who is our contact at Illini Union Bookstore at email@example.com in the following manner:

 - CC: firstname.lastname@example.org